 Meaning in Photography

-If I ask "Where" was it taken, that question shows you only want to talk about my experience, and it ignores the photograph itself.
+If we ask "Where" was it taken, that question takes us away from the photograph itself.

-So, the most interactive and interesting question we viewers can pose is: "Can you tell me the story about this photograph?"
-We could also just keep silent, and look, and look again at the photograph.
+So, to tap into meaning, a vital interactive question we viewers can pose is: "Can you tell me the story about this photograph?"
+We could also just keep silent, and look, and look longer, and again, at the photograph itself.